-The free shares related to the 2013 Group Incentive System will be allocated in multiple installments (in the period 2016-2018) subject to the Board assessment in 2014 of the goals achievement set for 2013.
+Incentive payouts shall be made over a multi-year period (2015-2020) in a balanced structure of upfront (following the moment of performance evaluation) and deferred payments, in cash and in shares, subject to continuous employment at each date of payment.
+The free shares related to the 2014 Group Incentive System will be allocated in multiple installments (in the period 2018-2020) subject to the Board assessment in 2015 of the goal achievement set for 2014.

-The 2013 Group Incentive System will lapse by May 2018.
+The 2014 Group Incentive System will lapse by May 2020.